hashzam404/hashzam404/README.md

 Interests?
 - My overall interest is in the development between hardware and software systems.
 I find passion in various fields in programming and engineering.
-I can sit and program for hours or work on a machine with my hands, both give me the biggest pleassure of happiness.
+I find enjoyment in programming and building hardware/firmware-based systems.

 Why now?
 - I plan on sharing what I've done over the years on here.
 I'll salvage and prepare some